-Lowe, Mark Anthony, Patronymica Britannica, A Dictionary of Family Names of the United Kingdom.
-London: John Russel Smith, 1860.
-Print.
+The generations and branches of the Maccristall family share a name that has its roots in the ancient Anglo-Saxon culture of Britain.
+The name Maccristall comes from Christopher, an ancient and popular font name which has been common since the 12th century.
 Another source claims the name was "derived from a geographical locality. 'of Cristall.'
 I cannot find the spot, but Yorkshire seems to have been the home of the surname."

-Early Origins of the MacCristall family
+Early Origins of the Maccristall family

-Yorkshire where one of the first records of the name was Robert de Cristall who was registered in the Yorkshire Poll Tax Rolls of 1379.
+The surname Maccristall was first found in Yorkshire where one of the first records of the name was Robert de Cristall who was registered in the Yorkshire Poll Tax Rolls of 1379.

-Bardsley, C.W, A Dictionary of English and Welsh Surnames: With Special American Instances.
-Wiltshire: Heraldry Today, 1901.
-Print.
-(ISBN 0-900455-44-6) Scotland was another homeland for the family and in this case, "it is certainly a diminutive or pet form of Christopher.
+Scotland was another homeland for the family and in this case, "it is certainly a diminutive or pet form of Christopher.
 The first form was an old surname in Foveran and it was not uncommon in Prestwick, Ayrshire, in the fifteenth century"

-Early History of the MacCristall family
+Early History of the Maccristall family

-Another 329 words (24 lines of text) covering the years 1470, 1474, 1491, 1567, 1650, 1672 and 1790 are included under the topic Early MacCristall History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Maccristall research.
+Another 96 words (7 lines of text) covering the years 1470, 1474, 1487, 1491, 1535, 1567, 1650, 1672 and 1790 are included under the topic Early Maccristall History in all our PDF Extended History products and printed products wherever possible.

-MacCristall Spelling Variations
+Maccristall Spelling Variations

-Early Notables of the MacCristall family (pre 1700)
+Early Notables of the Maccristall family

-Migration of the MacCristall family to Ireland
+Migration of the Maccristall family

 Searching for a better life, many English families migrated to British colonies.
 Unfortunately, the majority of them traveled under extremely harsh conditions: overcrowding on the ships caused the majority of the immigrants to arrive diseased, famished, and destitute from the long journey across the ocean.
 For those families that arrived safely, modest prosperity was attainable, and many went on to make invaluable contributions to the development of the cultures of the new colonies.
-Research into the origins of individual families in North America revealed records of the immigration of a number of people bearing the name MacCristall or a variant listed above: James Chrystal who arrived in Philadelphia in 1868.
+Research into the origins of individual families in North America revealed records of the immigration of a number of people bearing the name Maccristall or a variant listed above: James Chrystal who arrived in Philadelphia in 1868.

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.